 This guide is by no means all inclusive as far as Christmas lights in San Antonio go, but we have found a plethora of lights.
-I’m sure there are many other good places to see the lights.
-However, these are the best places we know about, and have personally experienced.
+I’m sure there are many other good places to see holiday lights.
+However, these are the best places we know about, and have personally experienced most of them.
 I will be updating this guide to include more places in the San Antonio area.
-In fact, one of the places we plan on visiting this season is New Braunfels.

 In the meantime, feel free to share the places you like to visit this time of year.
 Let us know if our 2020 Guide to Christmas Lights in San Antonio has been helpful, and share it with your neighborhood.

 The Christmas lights in San Antonio are great to see during December, but hiking in San Antonio is great all year.
 If you enjoy finding dog friendly places to hike in the Alamo City, you can find everything you need to know in our Indisputable Guide to hiking in San Antonio.

 Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.